 Which brings us to the actors usually involved in broadband deployment, namely telecommunications providers.
-In respect to deployment, "[p]rivate industry will suffer the high fixed costs associated with building new infrastructure only if there is positive expectation of profit" (Frischmann, 2012, p.
+In respect to deployment, it is important to note that "[p]rivate industry will suffer the high fixed costs associated with building new infrastructure only if there is positive expectation of profit" (Frischmann, 2012, p.
 222).
 And here, we encounter our first differences between telecommunications providers.